-What will my vision be like after cataract surgery?
+15. What will my vision be like after cataract surgery?

 That depends on several factors: the size of the cataract, your overall medical health, the health of the eye, and the type of anesthesia used in the procedure.
-Most individuals see better within 24 hours and sight will get progressively better within a week following surgery.
+Most individuals see better within 24 hours, and sight will get progressively better within a week following surgery.

-How long does it take for blurriness to go away after cataract surgery?
+16. How long does it take for blurriness to go away after cataract surgery?

-Can cataract surgery eliminate the need for glasses?
+17. Can cataract surgery eliminate the need for glasses?

-When speaking to your doctor about cataract surgery, you may consider premium lenses that can solve vision problems like presbyopia or astigmatism and dramatically reduce the need for glasses.
+When speaking to your doctor about cataract surgery, you may consider premium lenses that can solve vision problems — like presbyopia or astigmatism — and dramatically reduce the need for glasses.

 What to Expect Post-Surgery

-Can I drive after cataract surgery?
+19. Can I drive after cataract surgery?

-When can I resume exercise after cataract surgery?
+20. When can I resume exercise after cataract surgery?

 Your doctor may have you refrain from vigorous exercise for the first week or two after surgery.
-Restrict lifting or deep bending for several days after surgery as these activities can increase eye pressure.
+Restrict lifting or deep bending for several days after surgery, as these activities can increase eye pressure.
 Generally, you should refrain from lifting over 20 pounds, swimming, sitting in a spa, running, and jogging for the first week.

-How long does it take to recover from cataract surgery?
+21. How long does it take to recover from cataract surgery?

-How long does it take for your vision to clear after cataract surgery?
+22. How long does it take for your vision to clear after cataract surgery?

-Most individuals see better within 24 hours of surgery and sight will become progressively better within the first week.
+Most individuals see better within 24 hours of surgery, and sight will become progressively better within the first week.

-Do you wear an eyepatch after cataract surgery?
+23. Do you wear an eyepatch after cataract surgery?

 Your doctor may ask you to wear an eye patch for a few days after your surgery for protection.

-How should you sleep after cataract surgery?
+24. How should you sleep after cataract surgery?

 Wearing a protective shield while you sleep may be recommended by your surgeon.

-Can you watch TV after cataract surgery?
+25. Can you watch TV after cataract surgery?

 Your doctor may restrict your activity on the day of surgery to allow the eye to rest and recover.
 However, TV watching, reading, and other non-vigorous activities may be fine within a day or two of the procedure.

-How do you wash your hair after cataract surgery?
+26. How do you wash your hair after cataract surgery?

 However, you may shower and wash your hair as soon as the day after your surgery.
-Just be sure to keep your eyes closed during hair and face washing to avoid getting product in the treated eye.
+Just keep your eyes closed during hair and face washing to avoid getting any product in the treated eye.

-Can you travel after cataract surgery?
+27. Can you travel after cataract surgery?

-Can you wear makeup after cataract surgery?
+28. Can you wear makeup after cataract surgery?

-Do not wear makeup around your eyes for at least a week and consider throwing out any partially used makeup to avoid infection.
+Do not wear makeup around your eyes for at least a week, and consider throwing out any partially used makeup to avoid infection.

 How to Pay for Cataract Surgery

-Does insurance pay for cataract surgery?
+30. Does insurance pay for cataract surgery?

-Yes, but check with your insurance company to get a full understanding of any additional costs that may not be covered.
-The cost of surgery includes fees for the surgical suite, doctor, anesthesiologist, pre-surgery tests, post-surgery drugs, and follow-up visits with your doctor.
+Yes, but check with your insurance company to get a complete understanding of any additional costs that may not be covered.
+Surgery costs include fees for the surgical suite, doctor, anesthesiologist, pre-surgery tests, post-surgery drugs, and follow-up visits with your doctor.

-Does Medicare pay for cataract surgery?
+31. Does Medicare pay for cataract surgery?

 Set Yourself Up For Success